Ansab-Sultan/RAG-Retrieval-Augmented-Generation/README.md

 # RAG-Retrieval-Augmented-Generation-
 This Repository contains multiple RAG projects.
-Each projects is explained in detail
+Each project is explained in detail.

+Check the folders for further information.